masutaka/emacs-helm-hatena-bookmark/README.md

 ### `helm-hatena-bookmark--source`

-* A source for your Hatena::Bookmark.
+* A helm source for your Hatena::Bookmark.

 ## Acknowledgment